bitex-la/bitex-guides/concierge/request.md

 Learn more about creating, listing and showing `Concierge Requests` in the [API Reference](https://developers.bitex.la/#a65c3a0d-f2d6-4d95-b7cd-f991c5f3480b).

+These are the possible `Request` states:

+  - `draft`:  Initial state, you can continue modifying it.
+  - `quote_requested`:  You have already requested the quote.
+  - `quoted`: We already quote.
+  - `working`: We are working to make payments.
+  - `finished`: We have finished paying.
+  - `cancelled`: You have canceled the `Request`.

 ### Where are you sending to?

 For each recipient you will have to tell us `who` gets paid,